Pakistan Super League: Broadcasters

+Historic partners

 The league signed a broadcast production deal with UK–based company Sunset and Vine for the first three seasons of the competition.
 Domestically TV broadcast rights were sold to PTV Sports and Ten Sports for the same period, with digital broadcast rights sold to YouTube in Pakistan for the first season.
-The digital rights were subsequently sold cricketgateway.
+The digital rights were subsequently sold to cricketgateway.

 For the period from 2019 to 2021, broadcast rights were sold to Blitz Advertising.
 Domestic TV rights for the same period were acquired by PTV Sports and Geo Network with cricketgateway retaining the digital rights.

 From 2021 to 2025 broadcast rights were sold to TransGroup International with PTV Sports, A Sports and Ten Sports having the domestic broadcast rights until 2023.
 A Sports and Walee Technologies acquired these rights for the 2024–2025 seasons along with the digital streaming rights which had been sold to Daraz for the 2022 and 2023 seasons.

+Current partners

+Global media rights (minus India) for 2026 season were bought by Walee Technologies.
+It was a record-breaking deal at 149% increase compared to the previous cycle.
+Walee Technologies also bought local broadcasting rights for PKR 26.11 billion for the 2026 – 2029 period.